 The usual District working day is from 8:00 a.m. to 5:00 p.m., but the opening and closing hours within a department may vary according to the needs of the department.
-If the needs of the program justify it, a four-day week of ten hours per day or a schedule of five consecutive days other than Monday through Friday can also constitute a regularly scheduled workweek.
-Workers may initiate a request to work a workweek of four ten hour days, provided such a work schedule will meet the needs of the program or department to which the worker is assigned.
-If a worker is assigned to a schedule other than the normal work day and week described above, and if a holiday is scheduled for a day on which the worker is not schedule to work, the worker will be entitled to observe the holiday on another work day designated by the District unless the day is mutually agreed upon by the employee and the supervisor.
+If the needs of the program justify it, workers may initiate a request to work an alternate work schedule such as a 4/10 schedule (four 10-hour days per week) or 9/80 schedule (80 hours in a two week period workd over nine days instead of ten), , provided such a work schedule will meet the needs of the program or department to which the worker is assigned.
+The work schedule shall be mutually agreed upon by the employee and the supervisor.